samwhindleton/wdiroutcomes/roadmap/week09/readme.md

 - Final LinkedIn: link
 - Final GA Profile: link
 - Link to your Portfolio: link
 - What types of roles/organizations are you interested in: list
 - Top 3 Networking events you have attended: list
 - What are your top 3-5 technical skills: list
-- What locations beyond your local market are you job searching in, if you plan to search elsewhere? list
+- What locations are you job searching in?
+List your top five.
 - Anything you want us to know about your situation or job search in general?

 ## Further Reading and Resources: